ocaml/opam/doc/pages/Usage.md

 opam pin add <package name> <target>
 ```

-Where `<target>` may be a version, but also a local path, an http address or
+Where `<target>` may be a version, but also a local path, the URL of an archive,
-even a git, mercurial or darcs URL.
-The package will be kept up-to-date with its
+or even a git, mercurial or darcs URL.
+The package will be kept up-to-date with
-origin on `opam update` and when explicitly mentioned in a command, so that
+its origin on `opam update` and when explicitly mentioned in a command, so that
 you can simply run `opam upgrade <package name>` to re-compile it from its
 upstream.
 If the upstream includes opam metadata, that will be used as well.